denismattos/Future-Expansion-Enhanced/README.md

 * Since I did not create the original mod, I will not accept donations for this mod of a mod.

 ## Changelog
+### 1.0.3
+Alien Monolith no longer converts base terrain.
+See [the foreword to the 4.1.7 release of my reupload](https://github.com/denismattos/Future-Expansion-Continued/blob/main/forewords.md#417) for more details.
 ### 1.0.2
 Removed code comments.
 See [the foreword to the 4.1.3 release of my reupload](https://github.com/denismattos/Future-Expansion-Continued/blob/main/forewords.md#413) for more details.